-Originally a blog to honor Leeuwenhoek (see below), I will now continue in a more expanded format, with the goal of sharing items on and around the Dutch Golden Age, with a focus on science, arts, and culture.
-It will no longer be Leeuwenhoek-centric, (although he remains one of my personal heroes of science), but rather, it will generally share how that era continues to reverberate in society today.
+Originally a blog to honour Leeuwenhoek (see below), I will now continue in a more general format, with the goal of sharing items on and around the Dutch Golden Age, with a focus on science, arts, and culture.
+It will no longer be Leeuwenhoek-centric, (although he remains one of my personal heroes of science), but rather, it will generally share how that Golden era continues to reverberate in society today.
 It will probably retain the bias I have for Delft, which is to be expected.

 The current title, From the Lowlands Low, takes a common term used in British folk music for the Low Countries, or the ‘nether lands’.
 Wikipedia defines the Low Countries as,

 The Low Countries (Dutch: de Lage Landen, French: les Pays-Bas) is a coastal region in western Europe, consisting especially of the Netherlands and Belgium, and the low-lying delta of the Rhine, Meuse, Scheldt, and Ems rivers where much of the land is at or below sea level.
 This wide area of Northern Europe roughly stretches from French Gravelines and Dunkirk at its southwestern point, to the area of Dutch Delfzijl and German Eastern Frisia at its northeastern point, and to Luxembourg and French Thionville in the southeast.